cculver78/KEA-DHCP-Manager/README.md

   - View % free and number of available addresses per scope
   - Color-coded health display (green/yellow/red)
   - If Kea is offline, you can start services via SSH (requires root credentials)
+- **NEW: Dummy Mode**
+  - Simulate subnets, leases, and reservations with fake data
+  - Safe for testing and screenshots without connecting to real servers

 ## Installation